People Awards winner 2025

 CDN People Award-winning Polestar 5’s design team walks Car Design News around their favourite elements of the vehicle

 The exterior team immediately steered the conversation (no pun intended) to the rear of the car.
 For them, it best captures the balance of Scandinavian, product and graphic design that defines the Polestar 5.
-Thanks for camera technology replacing the rear window, the designers were able to create a continuous panoramic roof and a distinctive cross beam – heightening the car’s overall striking stance and overall presence.
+Thanks to camera technology replacing the rear window, the designers were able to create a continuous panoramic roof and a distinctive cross beam, boosting the car’s overall stance and presence.

 Standing around the rear three-quarter view, the team explained how closely design and engineering worked together from concept to production to make these ideas feasible.
 Their approach was to create a think tank of good ideas from the concept that could feasibly be implemented into production.